Cryo2323/GTSAM_SLAM/README.md

-# 3D SLAM with GTSAM
+# SLAM with GTSAM

-This project implements a 3D Simultaneous Localization and Mapping (SLAM) solution using the GTSAM library.
-It reads pose and edge data from a `.g2o` file, performs both batch and incremental optimization, and outputs the optimized poses.
+This project implements both 2D and 3D Simultaneous Localization and Mapping (SLAM) solutions using the GTSAM library.
+It reads pose and edge data from `.g2o` files, performs both batch and incremental optimization, and outputs the optimized poses.

 ## Features

+- **2D SLAM**:
-- **Batch Optimization**: Uses Gauss-Newton optimization to solve the SLAM problem in a batch manner.
+  - Batch Optimization: Uses Gauss-Newton optimization for batch processing.
+  - Incremental Optimization: Utilizes iSAM2 for real-time, incremental updates.

+- **3D SLAM**:
+  - Batch Optimization: Solves the SLAM problem using Gauss-Newton optimization.
-- **Incremental Optimization**: Utilizes iSAM2 for real-time, incremental updates to the SLAM solution.
+  - Incremental Optimization: Uses iSAM2 for incremental updates to the SLAM solution.

-- **Data Handling**: Reads and processes `.g2o` files containing 3D pose and edge information.
+- **Data Handling**: Reads and processes `.g2o` files containing pose and edge information for both 2D and 3D scenarios.

 ## Prerequisites